 - Use short and snappy video content

-- Utilize up-and-coming platforms
+- Add up-and-coming platforms to your strategy

 1. Seek out and promote user-generated content

-Gen Z prefers seeing actual customers in promotional materials: as many as 82% trust a brand more if they use real customers in advertising, while only 26% of respondents trust a company more if they feature paid spokespeople.
+Gen Z prefers seeing actual customers in promotional materials.
+As many as 82% trust a brand more if they use real customers in advertising, while only 26% of respondents trust a company more if they feature paid spokespeople.

 Considering 70% of Gen Z say product videos and photos are particularly helpful when making purchasing decisions, marketing to Gen Z should include a user-generated content (UGC) strategy that goes beyond written reviews.
 And thanks to social media, it’s easy to encourage your customers to share their experiences with your product.

 “We reached out to influencers and customers and began asking them to create hauls and unboxing videos that included our iconic pink packages.
-After a few weeks, it became a viral trend that was all over TikTok,” says CMO of clothing company Edikted, Dana Israeli, in an interview with Glossy.
+After a few weeks, it became a viral trend that was all over TikTok,” says the CMO of clothing company Edikted, Dana Israeli, in an interview with Glossy.
 “The customer wanted to be part of the movement and the community, and without even having to ask them, they all joined in.”

-And fitness brand Takeya has also had impressive results with displaying UGC on its website, leading to a 58% conversion boost and a 40% increase in revenue per visitor.
+Fitness brand Takeya has also had impressive results with displaying UGC on its website, leading to a 58% conversion boost and a 40% increase in revenue per visitor.